Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Experiments

 \subsection{Problem Instance}

-In our experiments, we used Harris County in Houston, Texas as our study area.
-It is situated on the Gulf of Mexico and is prone to hurricanes every year during hurricane season.
-We have used data from HERE maps~\cite{HERE:20} to construct the road network.
+We use Harris County in Houston, Texas as our study area.
+We have used data from HERE maps~\cite{HERE} to construct its road network.
 The network contains roads of five (1 to 5) different function classes, which correspond to different types of roads.
-For instance, function class 1 roads are the major highways or freeways, and function class 5 roads are roads in residential areas.
-The road network has a hierarchical structure where lower-level roads (e.g., function class 3/4) and the higher-level roads (e.g., function class 1/2) are connected through entrance and exit ramps.
+For instance, function class 1 roads are major highways, and function class 5 roads are residential roads.

-For the purposes of our experiments, we consider the nodes (of the road network) which connect and lead from function class 3/4 roads to function class 1/2 roads as the start/source locations of the evacuees (i.e., the evacuation nodes).
-We then consider the problem of ($i$) when should evacuees target to enter the function class 1/2 roads and ($ii$) how to route them through the function class 1/2 roads to safety.
-As safe locations, we selected eight locations at the periphery of Harris County which are on major roads.
+For our experiments, we consider the nodes which connect and lead from function class 3/4 roads to function class 1/2 roads as the start/source locations of the evacuees.
+We then consider the problem of ($i$) when should evacuees target to enter the function class 1/2 roads and ($ii$) how to route them through the function class 1/2 roads to safely.
+As safe locations, we selected six locations at the periphery of Harris County which are on major roads.
 A visualization of the dataset is presented in Figure \ref{fig:harris_county}.
-Additional details regarding the road network, the study area, the time expanded graph and the corresponding MIP model are provided in Table \ref{tab:harris_county}.
+Additional details regarding the problem instance are provided in Table \ref{tab:harris_county}.

-We use a synthetic population (as described by Adiga \emph{et al.}~\cite{adiga15US}) to determine the location of the households.
-We consider that one vehicle is used per household for evacuation.
-From this data, we first extract the location of each household.
-Then, we assign the nearest exit ramp to each household as their source location.
+We use a synthetic population \cite{adiga15US} to find the location of the households.
+We then assign the nearest exit ramp to each household as their source location.
+We assume that one vehicle is used per household for evacuation.